List of Empire ships (D): Empire Doon

 Empire Doon was a 17,362 GRT liner which was built by Blohm & Voss, Hamburg.
 Launched on 16 July 1936 as Pretoria for the German East Africa Line.
 Maiden voyage to Cape Town started on 19 December 1936, but ran aground at East Lepe, in the Solent.
 Undamaged and later refloated.
 Requisitioned in 1939 by the Kriegsmarine and used as a submarine depot ship.
 Converted to a hospital ship in 1940.
 Seized in May 1945 at Copenhagen, To MoWT and renamed Empire Doon.
 Converted to a troopship at Newcastle upon Tyne.
 Operated under the management of the Orient Steam Navigation Co Ltd. Problems with her boilers meant that she had to be withdrawn from service.
-She was towed back to the UK from Port Said and laid up off Southend on Sea.
+She was towed back to the UK from Port Said and laid up off Southend-on-Sea.
 She was re-boilered by J I Thorneycroft & Co, Southampton.
 Renamed Empire Orwell on completion of refit in January 1950.
 Withdrawn in December 1957 and laid up at the Isle of Portland.
 Chartered in 1958 to Pan-Islamic Steamship Co, Karachi, then sold later that year to Ocean Steamship Co, Liverpool.
 Operated under the management of A Holt & Co.
 Refitted in 1958 by Barclay, Curle & Co, Glasgow.
 Intended to be renamed Dardanus but was renamed Gunung Djati.
 Sold in 1962 to the Indonesian Government.
 Sold in 1964 to Perushaan Pelajaran Arafat, Djakarta.
 New diesel engines were fitted in 1972 in Hong Kong.
 To the Indonesian Navy in 1979 and renamed KRI Tanjung Pandan, with pennant number 971.
 Laid up in 1981 in Tanjung Priok as an accommodation vessel.
 Sold in 1987 to shipbreakers in Taiwan.

 Empire Dorado

 Empire Dorado was a 5,595 GRT cargo ship which was built by Atlantic Corporation, Portsmouth, New Hampshire.
 Launched in 1920 as Tolosa for the USSB.
 To MoWT in 1940 and renamed Empire Dorado.
 Bombed on 8 November 1940 west of Ireland (55°07′N 16°50′W).
 Towed to the Clyde for repairs.
-Collided on the 20 November 1941 with SS Theomitor at 57°58′N 20°38′W. Taken in tow by a Royal Navy ship but sank on 22 November 1941.
+Collided on 20 November 1941 with SS Theomitor at 57°58′N 20°38′W. Taken in tow by a Royal Navy ship but sank on 22 November 1941.